7D2DMods/NPCs/Mods/Blooms_AnimalHusbandry/ReadMe.md

 The Bloom's Animal Husbandry Mod provides sample xml for a cow, along with support XML items, such as hand item, buff sequences to control its thirst and hunger, as well as reproduction.

-Using a combination of a custom AI task ( EAIMaslowLevel1 ) and Buffs, animals can be guided through their entire life cycle.
+Using a combination of A custom AI task ( EAIMaslowLevel1 ) and Buffs, animals can be guided through their entire life cycle.

 Finding
 -------------------